oran-gutierrez-fugon/CpG_Me/index.markdown

 ## Correcting for Methylation Bias (m-bias)
 [Methylation bias (m-bias)](https://github.com/FelixKrueger/Bismark/tree/master/Docs#m-bias-plot) is a technical artifact where the 5' and 3' ends of reads contain artificial methylation levels due to the library preparation method (see Figure 2 in [Hansen *et al.*](https://www.ncbi.nlm.nih.gov/pubmed/23034175)).
 One example is the random priming used in post-bisulfite adapter tagging (PBAT) methods (read more [here](https://sequencing.qcfail.com/articles/mispriming-in-pbat-libraries-causes-methylation-bias-and-poor-mapping-efficiencies/)).
 In paired-end sequencing approaches, the m-bias can also differ between reads 1 and 2 (read more [here](https://sequencing.qcfail.com/articles/library-end-repair-reaction-introduces-methylation-biases-in-paired-end-pe-bisulfite-seq-applications/)).
 Therefore, it is important to always examine for this bias in the MultiQC reports.
 CpG m-bias can be used to guide trimming options, while CpH m-bias can be used to judge for incomplete bisulfite conversion.
 In our experience, we have come across the following parameters, although we recommend to examine every dataset, particularly when trying a new library preparation method or sequencing platform.
 In paired end approaches, the 5' end of read 2 tends to show the largest m-bias.

-To address m-bias, the following parameters should be customized in the `CpG_Me_switch.sh` script:
+To address m-bias the provided scripts have reasonable defaults set, which are the first choices in the tables below.
+However, the `CpG_Me_switch.sh` script can be customized for different library preparation methods:

 ### Paired End (PE)